+Worship: Sunday at 9:30 a.m.
+211 Second Street 907-874-2743 Facebook: islandoffaithlutheran e: marilyn@apalaska.com | p: 907.470.0085 w: www.apalaska.com | free market analysis

 RESIDENTIAL • COMMERCIAL • RENTALS

-ANCHO PROPERTIES

-e: marilyn@apalaska.com | p: 907.470.0085

-w: www.apalaska.com | free market analysis

 WRANGELL'S #1 REAL ESTATE COMPANY

-THE JAMES & ELSIE NOLAN CENTER The James and Elsie Nolan Center has been a community gathering place since its opening in 2004, preserving Wrangell's diverse culture and history and providing a multipurpose facility for events.
-Housed within the Nolan Center are the Wrangell Museum, art gallery, civic center, visitor center, gift shop and theater.
+THE JAMES & ELSIE NOLAN CENTER

+The James and Elsie Nolan Center has been a community gathering place since its opening in 2004, preserving Wrangell's diverse culture and history and providing a multipurpose facility for events.

+Housed within the Nolan Center are the museum, art gallery, civic center, visitor center and gift shop.
 The building also has a great view along the downtown waterfront.

-The main hall can transform into a theater for movies and events, including banquet seating, The museum provides an interactive walk through Wrangell's rich history.
+The main hall can transform into a theater for movies and events, including banquet seating.

+The museum provides an interactive walk through Wrangell's rich history.
 The exhibits provide a narrative of the culture, heritage and peoples of Wrangell, from the time of the Tlingits through the fur trade of the Russian American Co., British Hudson Bay Co., Wrangell's role in gold rushes, and Alaska's incorporation into a U.S. territory and transition to statehood.

 Entering the facility, it's hard to miss the ornate Chief Shakes house posts.
 They were created between 1775 and 1790 and are accredited to the famous master carver Kadjisdu.a'xch II.
 They are thought to be the oldest still in existence today.
 Further into the lobby are the two totems overlooking a replica of the Stikine River Delta inlaid on the floor.
 The museum gallery is a stimulating passage through time, beginning with a view of natural history, then a reverent walk through the land of the Native people who thrived in the area for many years.

 There is a replica of the stone carvings located at Petroglyph Beach, thought to be thousands of years old.
 Around the corner, enter the Russian period and the fur trade (filled with furs to touch and feel).
 Next, visit the era when Wrangell was a major trade center for three gold rushes.
 Wrangell was even well known by a few famous faces including Wyatt Earp, who served as temporary town marshal, and John Muir, who wrote about his many adventures.

 Finally, your journey winds into the 20th century.
 This area is packed full of Wrangell's more recent history, exhibiting stories of the people and their businesses.

-The visitor center houses an interactive map of the island and Stikine River Delta, one of the most popular features in the Nolan Center, Visitors can find printed maps, brochures and photos.
-Representatives from the U.S. Forest Service are available to answer questions and share information on days when a cruise ship is in town.
-More information is available from the Nolan Center at 907-874-3770.
+The visitor center houses an interactive map of the island and Stikine River Delta, one of the most popular features in the Nolan Center.
+Visitors can find printed maps, brochures and photos.